Jim Caviezel’s QAnon Guru Wants to Control Elections

 Despite his obscure origins, Savin has managed to establish close ties with at least two conservative celebrities.
 In an October video with California secretary of state candidate Rachel Hamm, he claimed he was traveling through Texas and Louisiana with Caviezel to raise money to promote Sound of Freedom, an upcoming movie in which Caviezel plays the founder of controversial anti-sex-trafficking group Operation Underground Railroad.

-“We’re driving across the country, Jim Caviezel and I, Blue Brothers, trying to get the funding sorted out for the marketing side of the movie,” Savin told Hamm.
+“We’re driving across the country, Jim Caviezel and I, Blues Brothers, trying to get the funding sorted out for the marketing side of the movie,” Savin told Hamm.

 The idea that a Hollywood celebrity would team up with Savin seemed unlikely, until Savin introduced Caviezel at the QAnon convention a few days later and sat onstage throughout his speech.
 A publicist for Caviezel didn’t respond to requests for comment.